John M. Strawn, Ph.D.

 |1987-1991||Larkspur, CA||While working for Yamaha, I made many trips to Hamamatsu, Japan; taught American employees appropriate ways of dealing with Japanese colleagues; learned as much Japanese as I could.|

-In my consulting work and activities at the Audio Engineering Society I regularly deal with German and other foreign languages.
+In my expert witness work in patent and copyright litigation I regularly deal with foreign languages.
 I read the German website Spiegel Online several times per week.
-I maintain contact with personal friends and colleagues in Holland and Germany, and often have occasion to read and write letters in German or to make telephone calls in German.
+I maintain contact with personal friends and colleagues in Holland and Germany, and often have occasion to read and write letters in German or to make Zoom calls in German.